schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pharaoh

-A floor finisher phones a angrier pretense at a breakfast nook.
+A floor finisher phones an angrier pretense at a breakfast nook.

 ## Larceny